 How can I access Charles Sumner's letters at Houghton Library?

-The correspondence of Charles Sumner is available on a microfilm set published by Chadwyck-Healy, and includes all the letters from Sumner’s papers at Harvard as well as many letters from other institutions.
-Harvard faculty, students, staff, and proxies can access the film in Lamont.
-Researchers who are not Harvard affiliates can request the microfilm for use in Widener Library Reading Room 150.
+The Charles Sumner correspondence is available on a microfilm set published by Chadwyck-Healy, which includes all the letters from Sumner’s papers at Harvard as well as many letters from other institutions.
+Digitized versions of the microfilm edition of Sumner's correspondence are available.
+Please visit the Princeton University Library's digital repository for the Papers of Charles Sumner for access to the digitized versions.

 Because the microfilm is organized by date rather than the name of the correspondent (as are the physical papers), the documents on the reels are in a different order than the physical papers.
 In order to find out which reel you need, consult the reel guide.